Contact the Board's Consumer Information Unit for assistance.

 - The prescription is issued at a time when a patient’s regular or preferred pharmacy is likely to be closed.

-- The prescribing health care practitioner and the dispenser are the same entity.
+- The prescriber and the dispenser are the same entity.

-- The prescription is issued by a prescribing health care practitioner under circumstances whereby the practitioner reasonably determines that it would be impractical for the patient to obtain substances prescribed by an electronic data transmission prescription in a timely manner, and the delay would adversely impact the patient’s medical condition.
+- The prescription is issued by a prescriber under circumstances whereby the prescriber reasonably determines that it would be impractical for the patient to obtain substances prescribed by an electronic data transmission prescription in a timely manner, and the delay would adversely impact the patient’s medical condition.

-- The prescription that is issued includes elements not covered by the latest version of the National Council for Prescription Drug Programs’ SCRIPT standard, as amended from time to time.
+- The prescription includes elements not covered by the latest version of the National Council for Prescription Drug Programs’ SCRIPT standard, as amended from time to time.

-Under this law, a healthcare practitioner who does not use an e-prescription to issue a controlled substance prescription shall document in the patient’s medical record the reason as soon as practicable, and within 72 hours of the end of the end of the technological or electrical failure.
+If, due to a technological or electrical failure, a prescriber does not issue electronically a prescription for a controlled substance, the prescriber shall document the reason in the patient’s medical record as soon as possible, and within 72 hours of the end of the technological or electrical failure.

 The Board recommends that all licensed prescribers have paper prescription forms available that meet the requirements of Health and Safety Code section 11162.1, should a technological or electrical failure prevent a prescription from being issued electronically.